sovitgarg/youtube_rag_project/README.md

 - "When did I talk about product roadmap?"
 - "Which videos discuss deprecating our tools?"
-- "Show the video where I said 'hub and lab'"
+- "Show the video where I said 'coding will be dead in 5 years'"

 ---